idealase/me-net/docs/data-model.md

 > **Version:** MVP
 > **Last updated:** 2025-12-23

 This document defines the **conceptual data model** for M-E Net.
 It describes entities, their attributes, relationships, and invariants.

-Implementation details (database schema, serialisation format) are intentionally deferred.
+**Implementation Decision (MVP):** Data is persisted as **JSON in browser localStorage**.
+The JSON format is human-readable and supports export/import for backup and portability.

 ---